 Cherokees Ambush a Militia Army

-Cherokees retaliated for continuing incursions on their lands with a series of attacks over the Summer of 1776, so commanders from the Carolinas and Virginia launched coordinated campaigns to destroy native towns.
+Cherokees retaliated for continuing incursions on their lands with a series of attacks over the Summer of 1776, so commanders from the Carolinas and Virginia launched coordinated campaigns to destroy their towns.

 Knowing they could not defend the villages one at a time, warriors evacuated their families, and many joined in a plan to ambush the militia.
 Hundreds gathered at a narrow valley that was part of the main route deeper into the mountains over Wayah Gap.